aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 ### **NoWrap Mode for Caption**

 The *setNoWrap* method of class [*CaptionParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/CaptionParameters) allows disabling text line breaks when a text string is too large to fit in one line.
 When this method is called passing the *True* value, caption text is always displayed as a single line.
-Barcode images below show the difference between *setNoWrao.TRUE* and *setNoWrao.FALSE* settings.
+Barcode images below show the difference between *setNoWrap.TRUE* and *setNoWrap.FALSE* settings.

 |<p align="center">**Caption Wrapping**</p>|<p align="center">**Is Set to *Wrap***</p>|<p align="center">**Is Set to *No Wrap***</p>|
 | :-: | :-: | :-: |